 History.. or lack there of

 Like all Microsoft products I’ve seen, the history of the document is awful to work with.
-One is left having to manage different files and copies, and oh gosh, what a nightmare!
-Google Sheets is better in this regard.
+Managing different files and copies is a nightmare!
+Google Sheets is fantastic to track changes.

 Reddit’s /r/excel has no real answer to this either..